 Pregnancy can throw your eating routine into a frenzy.
-From morning (or evening, or afternoon, or all day) sickness to sporadic daytime cravings, Food & Body Coach Jamie Dougherty shares her top food tips for expectant moms.
+From morning (or evening, or afternoon, or all day) sickness to sporadic daytime cravings, here are our top food tips for expectant moms.

 Eat when you feel nauseous

 Eat something that is whole foods based that will sit well for you.
 Try to catch yourself before your nausea window – that time in the morning or afternoon that you usually become sick.
 Even if you don’t feel like eating, you’ll prevent the nausea from growing into hours where you can’t eat at all, which spirals into growing hunger pains that could make you eat whatever you see.

 We recommend eating healthy foods such as whole wheat Ak-Mak crackers, a few bites of organic cheese, a piece of fruit or a handful of nuts, or ½ avocado sprinkled with salt or lemon juice.

 Make hydration fun and buy a cute water bottle that will entice you to tote around your H20.
 To make it taste more interesting, flavor it with wedges of fresh lime, lemon, or mint leaves.

 This is especially helpful for pregnant women working in an office who might be inclined to splurge on break-room sweets such as muffins, cupcakes, and candy bars.
 Instead, opt for “self-love” snacks, which can also be used to avoid nausea.
 Some of our favorite snacks include Medjool dates stuffed with organic peanut butter, tamari toasted pumpkin seeds, and veggies with Muhammara dip.